openvinotoolkit/datumaro/docs/source/docs/explanation/formats/arrow.md

 ## Format specification

-[Apache Arrow](https://arrow.apache.org/docs/format/Columnar.html) is a in-memroy columnar table format specification with multiple langauge support.
+[Apache Arrow](https://arrow.apache.org/docs/format/Columnar.html) is a in-memory columnar table format specification with multiple language support.
 This format supports to export into a single arrow file or multiple shardings.

 ### Table schema